oss-generic/process/docs/FormatsAndConventions.md

 * Use blank lines to separate paragraphs.
 * Avoid terms such as 'currently', 'originally' when describing the current situation.
 They are implied.
-* The word `Let's` can be used to indicated the beginning of the section that describes the change done in the commit.
+* The word `Let's` can be used to indicate the beginning of the section that describes the change done in the commit.

 Here is an example commit message for a code quality refactoring: